Basic Mathematics (1-5)

-CALCULUS III (5)
+Calculus III (5)

 Third in a four-quarter sequence.
 Polar coordinates, parametric equations, vectors, and vector fields, the analytic geometry of three-space, partial derivatives, and multiple integrals.
 Prerequisite: MATH& 152 or equivalent.

-CALCULUS IV (3)
+Calculus IV (3)

 Fourth in a four-quarter sequence.
 Optimization of 2 and 3 variable functions, Lagrange Multipliers, applications and techniques of multiple integration, Green's Theorem, Stokes Theorem, and line and surface integrals.
-Prerequisite: MATH& 163 or equivalent.
+Prerequisite: MATH& 163 or its equivalent.